 MA in Applied Linguistics

 The Master of Arts in Applied Linguistics program provides an excellent background for more advanced work in linguistics or fields related to linguistics and the language sciences.
 Students who have completed the MA degree have continued on to PhD programs in linguistics, and to clinical programs in communication disorders.
 Others have gone on to work in the fields of speech technology or education, among others.
-In addition, students who are planning a career in the linguistic study and teaching of their native language and in shaping the language policies in their countries of origin can benefit from interaction with the African Studies Center, the Modern Languages & Comparative Literature Department, the Department of Romance Studies, and the School of Education (SED).
+In addition, students who are planning a career in the linguistic study and teaching of their native language and in shaping the language policies in their countries of origin can benefit from interaction with the African Studies Center, the World Languages & Literatures Department, the Department of Romance Studies, and the School of Education (SED).

 In consultation with an advisor, master’s degree students select a sequence of courses providing both depth and breadth in their area of specialization.
 Students may also become involved in projects offering opportunities for research and practice, in association with faculty at Boston University and other local institutions, including universities, schools, research institutes, or clinics.